phillips0616/phillips0616.github.io/index.md

 #### Learning Phase

-The goal of the learning phase is to generate random configurations in c-free and connect them together into searchable graph.
+The goal of the learning phase is to generate random configurations in c-free and connect them together into a searchable graph.

 ##### Generating random configurations

 Configurations are made up of a position component (i.e., x, y, and z for 3D) and a rotational component.
 The position component is relatively simple to randomly generate.
 I generated a random number from a uniform distribution for each of the x, y, and z components and stored these in a Point object.
 The rotational component requires a little more thought.
-I used quaternions to represent my rotational component and used the method described in Kuffner's "Effective Sampling and Distance Metrics for 3D Rigid Body Path Planning" to randomly sample unit quaternions and stored them in a Quaternion object.
+I used quaternions to represent my rotational component and used the method described in Kuffner's _"Effective Sampling and Distance Metrics for 3D Rigid Body Path Planning"_ to randomly sample unit quaternions and stored them in a Quaternion object.
 Below is the snippet of Python code used to do that.

 ```python
 def generate_random_quaternion(self):